Exhibition view, Belvedere Vienna, 2021

-Born 1964 in Vienna, Austria
+Born 1964 in Vienna (AT)

-Live and work in Eichgraben, Austria
+Live and work in Eichgraben (AT)

 The work of Christine and Irene Hohenbüchler engages with different sociotopes, exploring their microcosms in order to develop what are often participatory forms of art projects with the relevant protagonists.
 What the artists themselves titled multiple authorship relates to the twin sisters' joint work, which in this case not only comprises a twofold but, in a psychoanalytical sense, brings components of multiple personalities into play, supplementing these further with the participation of other individuals.
 This differentiated, situation-specific working method frequently allows the Hohenbüchler sisters' works to emerge in new forms, whereby there is no superficial preference regarding the levels of expression of particular media.
 The focus on different forms of materiality and textures is always being re-explored.
 This is also due to the fact that the twin sisters, who have been exhibiting together since 1988, themselves come from different disciplines: Irene from painting and Christine from sculpture.
 For both of them, the artistic act per se should be in the foreground of a discussion where the resulting product is merely the outcome of a long process of discussion and reflection.